Redirects, How They Affect SEO

 Often, while browsing, you might have come across a common code that reads “Error 404”.

-This is known as a https response status code and indicates the response of the web server to the URL that has been requested.
+This is known as an https response status code and indicates the response of the webserver to the URL that has been requested.

 https response status codes instruct both search engine crawlers and the browser on how to handle the request.